Africa

 Africa straddles the equator and the prime meridian.
-The continent is surrounded by the Mediterranean Sea to the north, the Arabian Plate and the Gulf of Aqaba to the northeast, the Indian Ocean to the southeast and the Atlantic Ocean to the west.
+The continent is surrounded by the Mediterranean Sea to the north, the Arabian plate and the Gulf of Aqaba to the northeast, the Indian Ocean to the southeast and the Atlantic Ocean to the west.
 France, Italy, Portugal, Spain, and Yemen have parts of their territories located on African geographical soil, mostly in the form of islands.

 The continent includes Madagascar and various archipelagos.
 It contains 54 fully recognised sovereign states, eight cities and islands that are part of non-African states, and two de facto independent states with limited or no recognition.
 This count does not include Malta and Sicily, which are geologically part of the African continent.
-Algeria is Africa's largest country by area, and Nigeria is its largest by population.
-African nations cooperate through the establishment of the African Union, which is headquartered in Addis Ababa.
+Algeria is the largest country by area, and Nigeria is largest by population.
+Nations cooperate through the establishment of the African Union, which is headquartered in Addis Ababa.

 Africa is highly biodiverse; it is the continent with the largest number of megafauna species, as it was least affected by the extinction of the Pleistocene megafauna.
-However, Africa is also heavily affected by a wide range of environmental issues, including desertification, deforestation, water scarcity, and pollution.
+However, it is heavily affected by a wide range of environmental issues, including desertification, deforestation, water scarcity, and pollution.
 These entrenched environmental concerns are expected to worsen as climate change impacts Africa.
 The UN Intergovernmental Panel on Climate Change has identified Africa as the continent most vulnerable to climate change.

 The history of Africa is long, complex, and varied, and has often been under-appreciated by the global historical community.
 In African societies the oral word is revered, and they have generally recorded their history via oral tradition, which has led anthropologists to term them "oral civilisations", contrasted with "literate civilisations" which pride the written word.
 (Note: This characterisation has come under criticism by some African scholars, as it implies conflict between the oral and written.
 They instead contend that in reality, the characterisation is defined by the interaction between three ways of expression and diffusion: the oral, the written, and the printed word.
 Bethwell Allan Ogot notes that images of Africa composed by Western writers have often been in terms of "opposites" and how they differ from "us".)
-African culture is rich and diverse both within and between the continent's regions, encompassing art, cuisine, music and dance, religion, and dress.
+African culture is rich and diverse both within and across regions, encompassing art, cuisine, music and dance, religion, and dress.